Do want to know how much does it cost to create a website? It’s one of the first questions we get from people starting their website.

 And that’s it!

-We hope you liked our detailed blueprint on how much does a website cost to build.
+We hope you liked our detailed blueprint on how much does it cost to build a website.
 If you want, you can also check out our guide on why your business needs Google Analytics.